Ever since she stumbled upon the Dork Diaries by Rachel Renee Russell, my daughter has been hooked.

 • She has two daughters.
 Her youngest daughter helps her with the illustrations in the Dork Diaries.

-• In the near future, Rachel Renee Russell plans to adopt three children.
+• Rachel Renee Russell hopes to adopt more children.

 Interview with Rachel Renee Russell:

 Official author website: http://www.dorkdiaries.com/